RateSetter Australia RE Limited

 Once we receive your complaint, we will respond to you as soon as possible and will let you know if we need any further information from you.
 We will notify you of our decision within 30 days, however if we are unable to do so, we will let you know the reason for the delay and the expected timeframe to resolve the complaint.

-If you are not satisfied with our response to your complaint, or the way in which we have handled your complaint, you may contact the Financial Ombudsman Service, our external dispute resolution scheme, or the Office of the Australian Information Commissioner.
+If you are not satisfied with our response to your complaint, or the way in which we have handled your complaint, you may contact the Australian Financial Complaints Authority, our external dispute resolution scheme, or the Office of the Australian Information Commissioner.
 The contact details of these entities are as follows:

 GPO Box 3